idptools/goose/README.md

 * **Design by linear profiles**: see /demos/linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
 * **Design by interaction matrices**: see /demos/epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.

+## Documentation

+Documentation for GOOSE can be found [here](https://goose.readthedocs.io/en/latest/index.html).

 ## Python Requirements

-GOOSE requires a minimum Python version of 3.9.
-The primary developers all use MacBooks with Apple Silicon, which only support Python 3.9 or later.
-Because of this, testing Python 3.8 requires us to use a different machine.
-This is fine but does mean we can't find bugs specific to Python 3.8 during regular usage.
-Therefore, we chose to require 3.9 or later as of October 2025.
+GOOSE requires a minimum Python version of 3.9 and a maximum version of 3.13.
+The maximum python version is primarily because torch often doesn't support the newest python release. <br>

 ## Installation - GOOSE takes flight!

 Right now you can only install GOOSE through Github.
-We plan to put it on PyPi at some point to allow for install via pip!

 After moving GOOSE to use pyproject.toml, you should be able to install GOOSE in a single step.